Saya32/Titans/README.md

 - CHULIANG LI

 ## Installation instructions
-To install the software and use it in your local development environment, you must first set up and activate a local development environment.
+To install the software make sure you have python and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project:

 ```
 $ virtualenv venv